 ABB’s Industrial-grade Surge Capacitor – Type 2GUS (Source: ABB (ASEA Brown Boveri- Switzerland)

 Power companies protect their transmission and distribution systems by using Surge Arrestors.
 They are designed for high operating voltages (k-Volts) and can suppress large transient energy spikes.
 While industrial SPDs also offer some level of protection to residential consumers, they do not guarantee full protection.
 The main reason is that the lightning-induced transients propagate along a power wire in both directions from the place of an incident (strike): towards the transformer (most likely protected by a surge arrestor) and in the opposite direction – towards your unprotected house.

-That’s why you will need to install your own, low voltage (110V/220Vac) surge protector that will divert voltage transients to ground, preventing this way their further propagation across your interior electrical installation.
+That’s why you will need to install your own, low voltage (110V/220Vac) surge protector that will divert voltage transients to the ground, preventing this way their further propagation across your interior electrical installation.

 1. Hard-wired surge protection

 Typically, they should be installed on power lines feeding your Service Panel (so somewhere between the electric meter and the panel).
 They should be installed by a professional electrician.
 Due to their location (at the entrance of the power service), they are often called “Service Entrance Protectors”.
 They make the first (and most important) line of defense of your house from power transients induced by nearby lightning strikes.